bupt-ai-cz/HIAST/README.md

 #### Warmup Model

 We have provided the warmup model files ([pseudo_resume_from.pth](https://huggingface.co/wanderhzz/HIAST/blob/main/gtav-to-cityscapes/AdaptSeg%2BHIAST/pseudo_resume_from.pth) and [resume_from.pth](https://huggingface.co/wanderhzz/HIAST/blob/main/gtav-to-cityscapes/AdaptSeg%2BHIAST/resume_from.pth)) of GTA5-to-Cityscapes.
-You need to download them and put them in pretrained/IAST_warmup/gtav-to-cityscapes/ for self-training experiments.
+You need to download them and put them in pretrained/gtav-to-cityscapes for self-training experiments.

 #### Final Model

 We have also provided the final [model file](https://huggingface.co/wanderhzz/HIAST/blob/main/gtav-to-cityscapes/AdaptSeg%2BHIAST/HIAST_final.pth) of GTA5-to-Cityscapes for evaluation.
-You can download it to verify the performance.
+You can download it and put it in pretrained/gtav-to-cityscapes to verify the performance.

 ## Training